My Pages Menu

 It is also good to note that some cities and states even have their own vape regulations: to avoid being detained or fined, it is important you know what vapes you can and cannot take with you abroad before you travel.

-Some of the countries that have restrictions on vapes are:
+Some of the countries that have bans or heavy restrictions on vapes include (last updated September 2023):

 • - Argentina